rishi213/dockerfiles/buildpack/README.md

-This image provides build essentials.
+This image provides build essentials and common development packages.